Leverage multi-CPU architecture support

 When running an image with multi-architecture support,

-automatically select an image variant which matches your OS and architecture.
+selects the image variant that matches your OS and architecture.

 Most of the official images on Docker Hub provide a variety of architectures.